zerynth/docs/docs/reference/boards/sodaq_explorer/docs/index.md

 Secure Firmware feature allows to detect and recover from malfunctions and, when supported, to protect the running firmware (e.g. disabling the external access to flash or assigning protected RAM memory to critical parts of the system).

-Both these features are strongly platform dependent; more information at Power Management - Microchip SAMD21 section and Secure Firmware - Microchip SAMD21 section.
+Both these features are strongly platform dependent; more information at [Power Management - Microchip SAMD21 section](https://docs.zerynth.com/latest/official/core.zerynth.stdlib/docs/official_core.zerynth.stdlib_pwr.html#pwr-samd21) and [Secure Firmware - Microchip SAMD21 section](https://docs.zerynth.com/latest/official/core.zerynth.stdlib/docs/official_core.zerynth.stdlib_sfw.html#sfw-samd21).

 ## Missing features

 Not all features have been included in the SODAQ ExpLoRer support.
 In particular the following are missing:

-* Bluetooth support;
+* Bluetooth support
 <!--stackedit_data:
 eyJoaXN0b3J5IjpbMjgzMzc2OTczLDEwNDk1MjgyMzhdfQ==
 -->